Dark Matter-Induced Low-Mass Gap Black Hole Echoing LVK Observations: Binary event rate estimation

 In order to reduce the uncertainty, we compare the merger rates of two distinct binary systems: the LMBH-NS binary and the ABH-NS binary.
-In the LMBH-NS binary, the LMBH originates from a progenitor star with a mass of $3-5 M_\odot$, which collapses to form an LMBH through dark matter accretion.
-Conversely, in the ABH-NS binary, the ABH arises from a progenitor star with a mass of $20-80 M_\odot$.
-Such a star undergoes standard supernova processes, resulting in an ABH with a mass greater than $5M_\odot$ and less than approximately $20M_\odot$.

-To compare the LMBH-NS rate with the ABH-NS rate, several assumptions need to be made.
-Firstly, during the formation of the LMBH and the ABH, the mass of the BH is related to that of the progenitor star in different ways.
-We assume that the LMBH and its progenitor star share approximately the same mass.
-This assumption is motivated by the expectation that no drastic explosion should occur when such a low-mass MS star evolves to its final stage. \endnote{Particularly, when the dark matter mass $m_\chi<10^6\gev$, the mini BH inside the star can swallow the progenitor star within 1 Gyr~\cite{Bellinger:2023wou,Caplan:2023ddo}, within the lifetime of the star before it turns into a red giant.} Conversely, when a massive MS star collapses to form an ABH, it loses a significant fraction of its mass through a supernova explosion.
-For simplicity, we choose $M_{\text{ABH}} = M_{\text{star}}/4$ in our estimation~\cite{Vink:2001cg,Vink:2011kd,10.1093/mnras/stv1281,Cui:2021hlu}.
-In addition, the mass distribution of progenitor stars follows the IMF described in Eq. (\ref{eq:IMF}).
-In our calculations, we assume that this scaling is preserved in binary systems containing a NS before the progenitor star evolves into a BH.
+The masses of LMBH and ABH are related to the corresponding progenitor stars in different ways.
+The LMBH originates from a progenitor star with a mass between $[3,5]M_\odot$ induced by DM.
+The LMBH and its progenitor star are approximately equal in mass, which is motivated by the expectation that no drastic explosion should occur when such a low-mass MS star evolves to its final stage \footnote{Particularly, when the DM mass $m_\chi<10^6\gev$, the mini BH can swallow the progenitor star within 1 Gyr~\cite{Bellinger:2023wou,Caplan:2023ddo}, before it turns into a red giant.}.
+While the ABH arises from a progenitor star with a mass between $[20,80]M_\odot$ which loses a significant fraction of mass through supernova explosion, resulting in an ABH heavier than $5M_\odot$ and lighter than approximately $20M_\odot$.
+As demonstrated in Refs.~\cite{Vink:2001cg,Vink:2011kd,10.1093/mnras/stv1281,Cui:2021hlu}, the ABH mass correlates with the original MS star mass by a factor of O(1), typically centered around 4.
+To simplify our estimation, we take $M_{\text{ABH}} = M_{\text{star}}/4$.